anthonyblanchettepotvin/gloom/CONVENTION.md

 1. Private member **variables**
 1. Operator overloads
 1. Friends

+TODO Structure of forward declarations.

+TODO Getters/setters with more than one line should be defined in the .cpp.

+TODO Definition of static member variables in the .cpp should appear before any member function definitions.

 TODO Member functions should be ordered by theme (merge with the following one).